theturtle32/WebSocket-Node/README.md

 *WARNING: This is an experimental library implementing the most recent draft of the WebSocket proposal.*

+**Note about FireFox 6:  Firefox 6 re-enables support for WebSockets by default.
+It uses a prefixed constructor name, MozWebSocket(), to avoid conflicting with already deployed scripts.
+It also implements draft-07, so if you want to target Firefox 6, you will need to checkout my draft-07 branch, not the latest one.**

 Overview
 --------
 This code is currently unproven.
 It should be considered alpha quality, and is not recommended for production use, though it is used in production on worlize.com.
 Your mileage may vary.